 Which, in conclusion, brings us to this: the starboard shaft is a goner on HMS Prince of Wales and I wonder what this major "failure" was precipitated by?
 Was this purely navigational--a euphemism for striking the ground--or was this independent failure?
 We should know soon.
 In any case, it is an embarrassment for the Royal Navy and its hapless program of aircraft carriers.
 I will, for now, abstain from commenting too much on this issue, precisely because I am not a rocketry specialist:

 NASA’s next-generation Space Launch System likely won’t fly in September.
-After a fuel leak forced the agency to , there had been some hope the mission could get underway before its current launch window ended on September 6th.
+After a fuel leak forced the agency to scrub its second attempt to launch Artemis 1, there had been some hope the mission could get underway before its current launch window ended on September 6th.
 That won’t be the case.
 "We will not be launching in this launch period," Jim Free, NASA's associate administrator for exploration systems development, told a room full of journalists after the events of Saturday morning.
 “This was not a manageable leak,” Artemis Mission Manager Michael Sarafin added, referring to the “quick disconnect” fitting that gave NASA so much trouble yesterday.
 Ground crew at Kennedy Space Center attempted to troubleshoot the issue three times before recommending a “no go” for Saturday’s launch.
 According to Sarafin, the leak began after one of the fuel lines to Artemis 1’s core booster went through a brief and “inadvertent” overpressurization.
 An “errant” manual command from Mission Control triggered the incident.
 As of Saturday, Sarafin said it was too early to know if that was the cause of the fuel leak, but there was enough flammable hydrogen gas near the rocket that it would not have been safe to launch.
 "We want to be deliberate and careful about drawing conclusions here, because correlation does not equal causation," he added.

 But as many in Russian space program circles started to talk after yet another delay, one of those being rocket systems engineer Dmitry Konanykhin (in Russian), Artemis-1 is nothing more than same ol' slightly modified Shuttle Launch System which, naturally, inherited most problems this system had to start with.
 Sticking some brand new orbital module on the top of essentially the same tank which was responsible for destroying both Challenger and Columbia and killing their crews is not a way to do it.
 Dmitry is very gracious towards NASA engineers because he constantly stresses that as engineers they are good, but they are constantly under pressure to "deliver" including by bypassing safety procedures.
 We heard this story before, didn't we?
 We know how it all ends.
 And that is your primer for Sunday.